These powerful lessons can improve your overall relationship with your dog and improve his behavior as a positive side effect.

 As a small business owner, I found the book very enlightening and helpful, but I mostly found myself relating to Dr. Covey’s “7 habits” as things that would really help anyone who lived with and worked with dogs!

-As a professional dog trainer, I get to work with people from all walks of life and the dogs they love.
+As a professional dog training Instructor, I get to work with people from all walks of life and the dogs they love.
 Interestingly, no matter who they are, what they do for a living, or what kind of dog they have, their issues are similar: They call me because they want their dog to stop doing “X.” Usually, they say they have “tried everything, but the dog just won’t listen.”

 I love the opportunities I have to work with so many amazing dogs.
 But a lot of what I do comes down to coaching the dog’s owners on how to look at things differently to obtain a new outcome.